 Many high schools have at least a semester-long foreign language requirement.
-When it came time for me to choose mine, the options were limited to the usual: Spanish, French, German, or (the one wild card) Latin.
-Athough college offered more variety in this sense, it wasn’t common for someone to study a truly “endangered” language.
-Today we highlight the endangered indigenous language of Cherokee – and maybe even convince you to help save it from extinction!
+Although college offered more variety in this sense, it wasn’t common to be offered an “endangered” language.
+Today, we highlight the endangered Indigenous language of Cherokee.

-- Even though only about 16,000 people speak Cherokee today, it is one of the most well-preserved indigenous languages of North America.
-Today, the largest percentage of speakers reside in Oklahoma and North Carolina.
+- Today, Cherokee is one of the most well-preserved Indigenous languages of North America; the largest percentage of speakers residing in Oklahoma and North Carolina.

-- Cherokee is incredibly difficult for native English speakers to learn, since the context, the object, the action, and other connotations can be conveyed within one single word.
+- In Cherokee, the context, the object, the action, and other connotations can be conveyed within one single word.
 In English, we usually use a full sentence to express our thoughts.

 - A monolingual Cherokee farmer named Sequoyah invented the Cherokee writing system, or “syllabary,” in 1821 – before that, it was a spoken language only.
 Although his work soon became fundamental to the Cherokee culture, Sequoyah was actually illiterate when he first created the system.